-7) Restricted Cash (Subscription Advance) - The ISBI's assets in this category consist of cash contributed to alternative investment managers prior to June 30 that is being held for a pending new investment subscription on July 1.
-The ISBI's current exposure consists of one subscription advance in Generation IM Global Equity Fund (a domestic equity commingled fund).
-Restricted cash held at period-end rolled into the designated investment vehicle to be tracked as a traditional commingled investment effective July 1, 2021.
+7) Deposit (subscription advance) - The ISBI's assets in this category consist of cash contributed to alternative investment managers prior to June 30 that is being held for a pending new investment subscription on July 1.
+The ISBI's current exposure consists of one subscription advance in WindAcre Partnership International Fund (an international equity commingled fund).
+The deposit (subscription advance) will be invested into the designated traditional commingled investment effective July 1, 2022.